Investing Strategy Research

 4. If the company goes into liquidation, you will be behind bondholders but ahead of regular shareholders for a portion of the company’s liquidation value.

-So, in short not guaranteed, but you are more likely to receive your payout.
+So, in short, it is not guaranteed, but you are more likely to receive your payout.

-As a retired investor who still wants to continue growing their wealth or who wants to balance out their portfolio with income generation, preferred stock specifically purchased for dividends is seriously worth considering.
+As a retired investor who still wants to continue growing their wealth or to balance out their portfolio with income generation, preferred stock specifically purchased for dividends is seriously worth considering.

 You need to do your calculations up front, but otherwise, enjoy being a preferred investor.